 I said these same things to my kids so many times over the years I lost count.
 But hearing it from you made them take it more seriously.

-Thank you for that day, not long ago, when you gently asked me to leave the room so you could speak to my teenager alone on that day, not long ago.
+. . . gently asking me to leave the room so you could speak to my teenager alone on that day, not long ago.

 I could see in your eyes it was as hard for you to ask that of me as it was for me to leave.
 But you understood how important it was to create an independent relationship with this young adult, a relationship based on trust and mutual respect.